jjuanino/clame/doc/building_patches.rst

     EOF

-..
-TODO: ¿¿exit code efecto del postinstall??

 Preremove
 ^^^^^^^^^
-If provided, clame run ``preremove`` code in the early stage of uninstall action.
-Is intended to perform checks to decide if is allowed to remove the software.
+If provided, clame runs ``preremove`` code in the early stage of uninstall action.
+It is intended to perform checks to decide if it is allowed to remove the software.

 After ``preremove`` sucessful execution, clame will try revert the actions deployed by the schema, restoring previous files and directories.